 The mission of Project Implicit is to educate the public about bias and to provide a “virtual laboratory” for collecting data on the internet.
 Project Implicit scientists produce high-impact research that forms the basis of our scientific knowledge about bias and disparities.

-Some members of Project Implicit’s Scientific Advisory Committee also serve as Facilitators and Consultants.
+Some members of Project Implicit’s Scientific Advisory Committee also serve as Speakers and Consultants.